Yandex Cloud

 1. Wait for the transfer status to change to Replicating.

-2. Verify that the data has been transferred from the source Managed Service for PostgreSQL cluster to the Managed Service for YDB database:
+2. Make sure that the data from the source Managed Service for PostgreSQL cluster has been transferred to the Managed Service for YDB database:

 Management console

-1. In the management console, select the folder with the DB you need.
+1. In the management console, select the folder containing your database.

 2. From the list of services, select Managed Service for YDB.